A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Mathematical tools

 \end{lemme}

 \textbf{Proof of Lemma \ref{RegNonLinearPDE}.}\\

 (i) \emph{Existence and PDE solution.} Consider the conditional BSDE:

 for $s$ in $[t,T]$.
-Note that the McKean term in \eqref{cFBSDEinter}, $\E \varphi_f(X_s^x,Y_s^x)$, does not depend on $y$ and differs from the law dependence in \eqref{cFBSDE} in the fact that it involves the joint law of the system.
-Actually, once the solution of \eqref{NLFBSDE} is found, one can consider the term $\E \varphi_f(X_s^x,Y_s^x)$ simply as a term depending on time, so that conditionally to knowing the joint law of $(X_t^x,Y_t^x,\ 0\leq t \leq T)$, equation \eqref{cFBSDEinter} is classical and Markov.
+Note that the McKean term in \eqref{cFBSDEinter}, $\E \varphi_f(X_s^x,Y_s^x)$, does not depend on $y$.
+In fact, if the solution of \eqref{NLFBSDE} is found, one can consider the term $\E \varphi_f(X_s^x,Y_s^x)$ simply as a term depending on time, so that conditionally to knowing the joint law of $(X_t^x,Y_t^x,\ 0\leq t \leq T)$, equation \eqref{cFBSDEinter} is classical and Markov.
 As pointed out before, the existence of a unique solution to \eqref{NLFBSDE} follows the lines of the results in \cite{buckdahn_mean-field_2009}.\\

 It is clear from the previous discussion that we might apply classical results on BSDE to analyze equation \eqref{cFBSDEinter}.
-In particular, we can define the mapping $(t,y)\mapsto u (t,y) = \bY^{t,y,x}_t$ from the results of Pardoux and Peng in \cite{pardoux_backward_1992} and show that this mapping is differentiable, once in time and twice in space with bounded derivatives and satisfies the PDE:
+In particular, we have from the results of Pardoux and Peng in \cite{pardoux_backward_1992} given the regularity in space of $f$ and $\phi$, that the mapping $(t,y)\mapsto \bu (t,y) = \bY^{t,y,x}_t$ the solution of \eqref{cFBSDEinter} is differentiable, once in time and twice in space with bounded derivatives and satisfies the PDE:

+Finally, one can show that $\bu$ solves \eqref{Eq:AssociatedPDE}.
+To see this, notice that due to the uniqueness of the solutions to \eqref{NLFBSDE} and \eqref{cFBSDEinter},